amitab/enpower/readme.md

 # Enpower
 ## Her Enpower(on-par) with Him

-So what does Enpower(On-power) do for you?
+So what does Eñpower(On-power) do for you?

 It empowers you to stand up for yourself with the latest skillsets to endure and face the 'kalyuga'.
 With a varitey of organicaly generated courses that are location and need driven, Enpower bridges the skill development and employer needs effectively.